-Christopher Columbus was able to escape and swam to shore.
+Christopher Columbus was able to escape and swim to shore.
 He ended up in Portugal.

 In Portugal, he met Dona Felipa Moniz de Perestrello.
 He later married her.
 The couple had one son named Diego.

-He thought that if he found a quicker route it would be easier for Europeans to obtain spices, jewels, and silks for trade.
+He thought that it would be easier for Europeans to obtain spices, jewels, and silks for trade if he found a quicker route.

 The Nina, Pinta, and Santa Maria

 In 1484 Columbus asked King John II of Portugal for ships and a crew of men to travel across the Atlantic in search of a quicker route to Asia.
 He was turned down, but that didn’t stop him.

 Christopher Columbus would not give up and eventually, in 1492, King Ferdinand and his wife, Queen Isabella of Spain decided to fund Columbus’ trip and gave him ships and a crew.

 He was given three ships, the Nina, Pinta, and the Santa Maria, and a crew of 90 men.